d-oliveros/isomorphine/README.md

 ### Webpack Configuration

-In order for isomorphine to work, you need to specify isomorphine as a webpack loader in your webpack.config.js file:
+In order for Isomorphine to work, you need to specify Isomorphine as a webpack loader in your webpack.config.js file:

 ```js
 module.exports = {